 The Nürburgring can be hired at short notice by manufacturers or track day organisers, and the track

 can open and close at very short notice - although the managers have said this year they will try to avoid this.
 However, you have to accept that there is a risk the Ring may be closed when you get there.
-You can minimize the risk by checking the Ring's official Touristfahrten calendar:
+You can minimize the risk by checking the Ring's official Touristenfahrten calendar:

-There are ten four hour races a year in this endurance series held on a combined Nordschleife and (shortened) GP track.
+(Formerly VLN) There are ten four hour races a year in this endurance series held on the "Gesamtstrecke - a combined Nordschleife and (shortened) GP track.
 Entrants range from compacts and classics to fully developed race cars.
-Access to most of the Nordschleife is free and Grandstand tickets are only €15 in 2012 (up from €12 in 2011) including access to the paddock.
-Most races start Saturday 12pm and there is usually an evening Touristfahrten after the race finishes at 4pm.
+Viewing access to most of the Nordschleife is free (Parking is charged at Brünnchen parking lot and select other locations) and Grandstand tickets on the GP Track are €18, which including access to the paddock.
+VIP Tickets including hospitality box access starts from around €169.
+Most races start Saturday 12pm and there is usually an evening Touristenfahrten after the race finishes at 4pm.
 It's well worth going to see if it coincides with your visit and is rarely crowded around the track.